nubenetes/awesome-kubernetes/docs/aws.md

 - [Announcing the end of support for Python 2.7 in the AWS SDK for Python and AWS CLI v1](https://aws.amazon.com/blogs/developer/announcing-end-of-support-for-python-2-7-in-aws-sdk-for-python-and-aws-cli-v1/)
 - [AWS SDK for Java](https://aws.amazon.com/sdk-for-java/)
+- [medium: AWS CLI with jq and Bash](https://medium.com/circuitpeople/aws-cli-with-jq-and-bash-9d54e2eabaf1) The CLI is utilitarian, but a little jq sauce makes it beautiful

 ## AWS Cloud Control API
 - [AWS Cloud Control API](https://aws.amazon.com/cloudcontrolapi/) **Manage AWS and third-party cloud infrastructure with consistent APIs**